Compare Rates and Save on Health Insurance

 SENIOR HEALTH CARE COSTS: DO THE MATH

-Having a low premium often results in high deductibles, which may not be ideal for a senior who needs to visit the doctor regularly.
+Low premiums often result in high deductibles, which may not be ideal for seniors who need to visit the doctor regularly.
 Instead, seniors may want to opt for a policy with a higher premium, lower deductible and better coverage.
-This way, cost-sharing can begin sooner, which benefits seniors who frequently need medical care.
+This way, cost-sharing can begin sooner, benefiting people frequently seeking care.

 Compare Health Insurance Rates